kabirdhillon7/Tasks/README.md

 # Tasks
-Tasks is an iOS app that allows users to add to-do items.
+Tasks is an iOS app that allows users to add, view, and delete to-do items.

 ## Table of Contents